x0techdad/minecraft-vending-machine/README.md

 </p>

 ## Intro
   Hello.
-I developed this project out of a need to quickly deploy and re-deploy our own [Minecraft](https://minecraft.fandom.com/wiki/Minecraft_Wiki) servers, as quickly and as cheap as possible*.
+This project was developed out of a need to quickly deploy and re-deploy our own [Minecraft](https://minecraft.fandom.com/wiki/Minecraft_Wiki) servers, as quickly and as cheap as possible*.
 The servers are used in various scenarios; work projects, family gaming, kid coding camps, and so dad can nerd out with his friends. :nerd_face:

   The project is also being used to demo, teach, learn, and play with the cool cloud tech listed in the [tech](#tech) section.